The PoL Post

 When users deposit into a pool, they might choose one option or another based on the amount of rewards they receive.
 It’s up to users to monitor their on-chain liquidity and make choices that best benefits them.
 They must decide when they want to provide liquidity, analyze reward quality based on available options and determine when to stop providing liquidity.

 Incentives are defined as creative and customizable marketplaces for a validator’s BGT emissions.
-Aside from directing BGT emissions to specific gauges on a recurring basis, validators also have the option to direct BGT to protocols on an as-needed basis with incentives.
+Aside from directing BGT emissions to specific reward vaults on a recurring basis, validators also have the option to direct BGT to protocols on an as-needed basis with incentives.
 A protocol can incentivize more BGT from validators by offering a reward, typically in the form of their native token.
 For example, protocol X might set an incentive of 100 native tokens for 5 BGT.
 Any validator can fill this incentive, either partially or in full.
 The incentive the validator accepts in exchange for BGT emissions can then be shared with their delegators.

 But why might a protocol provide incentives?

 BGT emissions are distributed each block, and depend on a validator’s delegation weight.
 The more BGT a validator has delegated to them, the more BGT emissions they receive per block.
 Since the launch of Berachain V2, validators stake 69,420 BERA to start securing the chain.
 BGT is only awarded once users make the decision to delegate.
-From here, validators select gauges based on profitability or social alignment and act in a way to maximize alignment (fiscal or social) with their delegators.
+From here, validators select reward vaults based on profitability or social alignment and act in a way to maximize alignment (fiscal or social) with their delegators.

 PoL serves as the first attempt at scaling economic security and liquidity simultaneously, where users are put first and validators base their decisions on user outcomes.
 For the end consumer, PoL stands out as a more sustainable system.